 The pop song “Call Me Maybe” might have been a one-hit-wonder, but restaurant phone systems are here to stay.
 Taking phone calls is an important part of your restaurant’s business – even in the digital era.

 Investing in a reliable, easy-to-use phone system is a smart move for several reasons.
 For one, being available to answer questions by phone is a great way to build trust with potential customers.
 Not to mention, systems with automation capabilities can also reduce the time your employees spend on the line, while increasing the volume of your business.

 Whether you’re considering upgrading your restaurant phone system or wondering if you even need one, this guide has all the answers.
 We’ll cover four different systems and the benefits of using a phone system for restaurants.
 You’ll want to stay dialed in for this one!

-You need a phone system that can keep up with your busy restaurant.
+You need a restaurant phone system that can keep up with your business.
 Considering that businesses miss 22% of the calls they receive (and up to 62% when it comes to small businesses), having a subpar phone system can cost you cold, hard cash.
 Now, let’s explore a few options so you can decide on the best restaurant phone system for your venue.

 A KSU telephone is a basic multi-line phone system for restaurants or other businesses.
 It’s an ideal option for teams of fewer than 50 employees.